AIlab-RITEH/ailab-riteh.github.io/projects.md

   [Website]([project-url])
 </TEMPLATE END> -->

-- **Building a Multimodal Foundation Model for Medical Radiology** (2024)
-  Development of cutting-edge multimodal foundation models for medical radiology
-  *Funding*: University of Rijeka grant (uniri-iskusni-tehnic-23-12 2947)
+- **Building a Multimodal Foundation Model for Medical Radiology** (2024-2025) Development of cutting-edge multimodal foundation models for medical radiology *Funding*: University of Rijeka grant (uniri-iskusni-tehnic-23-12 2947)

+- **Storage and visualization of optical biomedical data** (2023-2024) Bilateral project with the Medical Physics Group at the Faculty of Mathematics and Physics, Ljubljana, Slovenia

 - **Summer School on Image Processing (SSIP 2021)**
   International summer school in image processing and computer vision
   [Website](https://ssip2021.riteh.hr/)